sameersharma84/templateMatchingiOS/README.md

 This sample app uses SceneKit to render its graphics.

-## Detect Rectangular Shapes in the User's Environment
+## Detect rectangular shapes in the user's environment

 As shown below, you can use Vision in real-time to check the camera feed for rectangles.
 You perform this check up to 10 times a second by using [`RectangleDetector`](x-source-tag://RectangleDetector) to schedule a repeating timer with an [`updateInterval`](x-source-tag://UpdateInterval) of 0.1 seconds.